 5th Year Master's Program

 The Department of Physics participates in the 5th-Year Master's Degree option at Brown which allows Brown undergraduates to continue at the University for a master's degree after completing their bachelor's degrees.
 Up to two of the eight courses required for the degree may be completed while participating students are undergraduates, courses used towards the undergraduate degree cannot be used for the Master's (no double dipping).
-A minimum of six semester courses must be taken while students are registered at the graduate level.
+A minimum of six semester courses must be taken while registered at the graduate level.